 - The San Diego Zoo is among the most popular attractions San Diego has to offer, and with some 3,700 animals of 650+ species, the zoo really does live up to the hype!
 Be sure to bring comfortable shoes because the 100-acre zoo can easily take a full day to explore.
-Many animals roam free, so visitors can get up close and personal.
-Shaded trails offer a surprise around every corner, so keep your eyes peeled for pandas, gorillas and koalas!
-If it seems daunting, don’t worry – there’s a chair lift to bring you from one end of the park to another, bus tours are available, and the cinema offers a cool respite when you need a little break from the action.
+Some animals even roam free, so visitors can get up close and personal.
+Shaded trails offer a surprise around every corner so keep your eyes peeled for pandas, gorillas and koalas!
+If it seems daunting, don’t worry – there’s a chair lift to bring you from one end of the park to another, bus tours are available and the cinema offers a cool respite when you need a little break from the action.
 To avail all these adventure and fun regularly you can buy homes in San Diego.
+Not known to many, the San Diego also has a Wild Animal Safari Park about 40 minutes north in Escondido which houses wild and endangered animals in free-range enclosures.

 - Since we’re talking about animals, we’d be remiss not to mention SeaWorld San Diego, an animal theme park, oceanarium and outdoor aquarium.
-While it’s not as large as the San Diego Zoo, SeaWorld San Diego offers more than two dozen animal habitats, 10 rides, 20 shows, 2 play areas and 11 “distinctive experiences” like swimming with dolphins.
-A new orca presentation is scheduled to be released in 2017, along with five new attractions that will be added, including the Ocean Explorer, a ride that takes you through the sea while inside a submarine.
+While it’s not as large as the San Diego Zoo, SeaWorld San Diego offers more than two dozen animal habitats, 10 rides, 20 shows, 2 play areas and 11 “distinctive experiences”.

 - If parks and amusement rides aren’t your thing, head over to Seaport Village.
 From a distance, you might think Seaport Village is an ordinary shopping center—but quite the contrary!
 It straddles the line between an outdoor mall and an art/wine festival where great entertainment, shopping and dining can be enjoyed alongside breathtaking San Diego Harbor views.
 Every summer Seaport Village transforms into the place for locals to see and be seen, a can’t miss!
 If you don’t want to miss these fun then you should buy homes in San Diego.

 - It didn’t seem right to categorize Balboa Park as either a park or a museum – so we’ve pulled it out and added it to our list of top San Diego attractions.
 Balboa Park is a 1200-acre urban cultural park, one of the largest urban parks of its kind in the entire nation.
 In addition to open space, natural vegetation, gardens and walking parks, Balboa Park contains dozens of Smithsonian-quality museums, theaters and the world-famous San Diego Zoo.
 Recreational facilities, gift shops and restaurants are scattered throughout.
 The Japanese and Botanical Gardens are worth the trip alone.
-As an added bonus, head over to Balboa Park on the first Wednesday of every month where experts host an evening of stargazing.
+As an added bonus, head over to Balboa Park on the first Wednesday of every month where experts host an evening of stargazing or Friday after work for its Balboa After Dark food truck nights.

 Have a particular area of interest that you want to explore?
 San Diego probably has a museum for that.
 From art and science, to automobiles and aircraft – there are dozens of museums in and around San Diego, each of which offers something unique to visitors.
 The museums can compel you to get rid of the visitors tag and can buy homes in San Diego to come under the native tag.
 A few favorites: